Dragon's beard candy

 Dragon's beard candy (龍鬚糖 (龙须糖, lóng xū táng)) or Chinese cotton candy or Longxusu (龍鬚酥 (龙须酥, lóng xū sū)) is a handmade traditional Chinese confectionary similar to floss halva or Western cotton candy.
 Dragon's beard candy was initially created in China, but was soon popularized in other parts of East Asia and South East Asia.
 It became a regional delicacy in South Korea in the 1990s, Singapore in the 1980s, then in Canada and the United States.

 It has a low sugar content (19%) and low saturated fat content (2%).
 By comparison, cotton candy is fat free with a very high sugar content (94%).
 Dragon's beard candy has a very short shelf life.
 It is highly sensitive to moisture and tends to melt in warm temperatures.

 History

-According to legend, dragon's beard candy was invented during the Chinese Han dynasty by an imperial court chef who entertained the emperor one day by performing the complicated steps in making a new confection, which involved stretching a dough-like mixture composed from rice flour into small, thin strands.
+The origins of this ancient candy is largely unknown, though there are a few different legends that exist.
+One says that dragon's beard candy was invented during the Chinese Han dynasty by an imperial court chef who entertained the emperor one day by performing the complicated steps in making a new confection, which involved stretching a dough-like mixture composed from rice flour into small, thin strands.
 These strands reminded the emperor of a dragon's beard, and were sticky enough to adhere to one's face easily, so the concoction was named.
 The name may also be attributed to the status of the mythical dragon as a symbol of the Chinese emperor, so presenting the confection as Dragon's Beard Candy was deemed acceptable due to the social nature of the candy.
 It was reserved only for the ruling class due to the complexity of the preparation process.
 Nevertheless, the art has resurfaced in tourist destinations such as street festivals.